-Re-Imaging Election: Divine Election as Representing God to Others & Others to God
+Re-Imaging Election: Divine Election as Representing God to Others and Others to God

 Putting the finishing touches on the second volume of his Church Dogmatics, the volume in which he took up the doctrine of God and with it the doctrine of election, the great 20th-century Swiss theologian Karl Barth wrote: "To think of the contents of this volume gives me much pleasure, but even greater anxiety."
 Apart from his desire to hew closely to God's own self-testimony in Scripture, Barth feared the repercussions of doctrinal revisionism.
 In this volume, more than in the previous one, he confessed, "I have had to leave the framework of theological tradition."
 Candidly, he went on, "I would have preferred to follow Calvin's doctrine of predestination much more closely, instead of departing from it so radically.
 But I could not and cannot do so.
 As I let the Bible itself speak to me on these matters, as I meditated on what I seemed to hear, I was driven irresistibly to reconstruction."